Edluel/todo-app/README.md

 This is a simple todo app built with React and styled with Sass.
 The app allows users to create, edit, and delete tasks or to-do items.
 The user can mark a task as complete or incomplete, and the app also includes a filter function to sort the tasks by status or priority.

-This is a multi step form built with React and styled with Sass.
-The form has 4 steps and a sidebar that indicates the current step.

 ## <a id="features">Features</a>